Spring Skiing at Alta

 Riding up Collins lift first thing in the morning gives you such a peaceful and exciting feeling to start your day.
 This lift is quite long and gives you a great peak at what you are in store for.
 However, my first run nearly put a damper on things as the snow was quite solid and icy at that elevation and without direct sun for very long.
 We have had so much snow this season that I hadn’t skied much on ice and it took me by surprise.
 I feared this would be the conditions for the morning.

 The morning flew by as I made about 10 runs before lunch.
-The skiing was so good I didn’t want to stop, but Alf’s was calling my name.
-I already had lunch planned before I even arrived to Alta!
+The skiing was so good I didn’t want to stop, but Alf’s restaurant was calling my name.
+I already had lunch planned before I even arrived at Alta!

 The afternoon was more #AltaMagic as I continued on with the day.
 I took advantage of the Spring conditions and tried a few runs that I have only been on once or twice.
 The softer afternoon snow is much more forgiving and it’s a great time to push yourself a little.